Places in Slovakia

 Read best practice when travelling with medicines on TravelHealthPro.

-FCDO has a list of English-speaking doctors in Slovakia.
+FCDO has a list of medical providers in Slovakia where some staff will speak English.

 There is also guidance on healthcare if you’re living in Slovakia.